Gurupatil0003/DSA_Tutorial/Queues/queue.md

 - 3.Output Restricted Deque
 - 4.In this deque, output is restricted at a single end but allows insertion at both the ends.

+## Priority Queue Applications
+- Some of the applications of a priority queue are:

+- 1.Dijkstra's algorithm
+- 2.for implementing stack
+- 3.for load balancing and interrupt handling in an operating system
+- 4.for data compression in Huffman code
 ## Operations on a Deque
 - Below is the circular array implementation of deque.
 In a circular array, if the array is full, we start from the beginning.